top of page

 decision diy

-The thought exercises on this page can help put the spotlight on the elements of your decision that you may not have considered or place old elements in a new light.
+The thought exercises on this page can help put the spotlight on the elements of your decision that you may not have considered. â€‹Find the activities that resonate for you and talk them over with a patient, well-reasoned individual-- preferably someone willing to challenge your status quo.

 GREAT from the START